 Best treated as a tender perennial, this pennisetum cultivar has purple-red foliage and long, drooping flower spikes to match.
 Prefers rich, moist soil and is suitable for borders or pots.
 It grows quickly and doesn’t need much looking after, apart from in autumn, when you should lift and protect from frost.
 Plant out in late May.
 Height 1.6m.
 Hardiness rating RHS H3.

 Pennisetum alopecuroides ‘Dark Desire’

 Red, whiskered flowers, above mounds of lush, dark foliage, darken with age.
 It looks sublime backlit in low autumn sunlight and prefers a sunny spot in good soil that doesn’t sit wet in winter.
-Selected by Knoll Gardens.
+Flowers from July right through to the first frosts.
+Drought resistant and in need of full sun.
+Selected by Knoll Gardens in 2014.
+Height 1m.

 Pennisetum alopecuroides ‘Black Beauty’

-An attractive, vigorous spreader, ideally confined to a container.
+This pennisetum is an attractive, vigorous spreader, ideally confined to a container.
 If grown in the border, monitor it closely and use a root barrier to check its progress.
 This cultivar produces greenish-white flowers throughout the summer that fade to tan-brown with age.
+Height 1.2m.